 The FAFSA, or the Free Application for Federal Student Aid, is a form that can be filled out annually by current and prospective college students in the United States to determine their eligibility for student aid.
 The FAFSA can be filled out by undergraduate and graduate students.

-FAFSA determines eligibility for the following:
+The FAFSA determines eligibility for Grants and loans.